The government is targeting a combined total of 25 billion digital transactions for 2017-18.

 The government plans to introduce Aadhar based Smart Cards for senior citizens,containing their health details.
 A pilot will be implemented in 15 districts during 2017-18.

 The government plans to launch the SWAYAM e-learning platform with at least 350 online courses.
 This would enable students to virtually attend the courses taught by chosen faculty, access high quality reading resources, participate in discussion forums, take tests and earn academic grades.
 Access to SWAYAM would be widened by linkage with DTH (Direct to Home) TV channels, dedicated to education.

 The budget proposes adoption of a strategy called RAPID (Revenue, Accountability, Probity, Information and Digitisation) to maximise use of Information Technology to remove human contact with assesses as well as to plug tax avoidance.
 The government will maximise efforts for e-assessment in the coming year.
-There is also focus on utilising data mining capabilities, both in-house and outsourced.
+There is also focus on utilising data mining capabilities, both

 Read the full budget speech here.